citp/privacy-policy-historical/f/fi/fis/fishbowlinventory.com.md

-> *The following text is extracted and transformed from the fishbowlinventory.com privacy policy that was archived on 2008-06-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080610204836id_/http%3A//www.fishbowlinventory.com/company/legal/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fishbowlinventory.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216062531id_/http%3A//www.fishbowlinventory.com/company/legal/privacy) for the most accurate reproduction.*

-# Fishbowl Inventory - Privacy Statement
+# Privacy Statement | Fishbowl Inventory

 **1\.
 Site covered by this Privacy Statement**

-This Privacy Statement applies to the http://www.fishbowlinventory.com domain.
+This Privacy Statement applies to the [http://www.fishbowlinventory.com](http://www.fishbowlinventory.com/ "http://www.fishbowlinventory.com") domain.

 **Links to non-Fishbowl Inventory websites**